PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Experiments: a use case in wind forecasting

 \subsection{Forecasting models and baselines}

-We consider two main deep learning forecasting architectures, recurrent neural networks (RNNs) and spatiotemporal graph neural networks (STGNNs) \citep{jin2024survey}, which we contrast with two persistence baseline models (PM) and the NWP model provided within PeakWeather.
+We consider two main families of deep learning forecasting architectures, \emph{temporal models} like recurrent neural networks and \emph{spatiotemporal models} based on message passing and graph neural networks~\citep{jin2024survey}.

-The \textbf{RNN} models process each station independently from the others.
-It is a multilayer RNN equipped with gated recurrent units~\citep{chung2014empirical}.
-The architectures feature an encoder block to aggregate the input $\vx_{t-w}^i$ and exogenous variables $\vu_{t-w}^i$ and $\vv^i$ of station $i$ for each input time step $t-w$, before feeding them to the RNN, and a decoder responsible for making forecasts at the desired lead times; both encoder and decoder are implemented as multilayer perceptrons.
-The \textbf{STGNN} models implement a time-then-space architecture \citep{cini2023graph}, following the same RNN architecture above, but composing GNN layers on top of the RNN, before issuing predictions via the decoder.
-For both RNN and STGNN, the model outputs bidimensional vectors $\hat\vy_{t+h}^i$ for each lead time $h$ as point predictions.
-Instead, for probabilistic forecasts, for each lead time $h$ independently, a bivariate Gaussian distribution is learned via the reparametrization trick and conditioned on the model inputs (i.e., $\vx_{t-W:t}^i$, $\vu_{t-W:t}^i$, and $\vv^i$).
-Optionally, node-level learnable embeddings $\ve^i\in \mathbb R^{D_e}$ are learned end-to-end alongside the rest of the model parameters and are used to condition the model encoder and decoder outputs to account for station-specific dynamics \citep{cini2023taming}; we discuss them in Section~\ref{sec:results}.
-Further details on the model architectures follow in the supplementary material.
+The temporal models \textbf{RNN} and \textbf{TCN} are multilayer networks processing each station independently from the others.
+The architectures feature an encoder block to aggregate the input $\vx_{t-w}^i$ and exogenous variables $\vu_{t-w}^i$ and $\vv^i$, before feeding them to the RNN/TCN temporal processing, and a decoder responsible for making forecasts at the desired lead times; both encoder and decoder are implemented as multilayer perceptrons.
+The spatiotemporal models are \textbf{MP-RNN} and \textbf{MP-TCN} and implement a time-then-space architecture \citep{cini2023graph}, following the same high-level architecture of the temporal models, but composing GNN layers on top of the temporal processing, before issuing predictions via the decoder.